pjsnps/blackduck-upgrade-plan/SynopsysBlackDuckPublicUpgradePlan_DRAFT_20210928PJ.md

 You can create a SalesForce case by going to
 <https://community.synopsys.com> and logging in with your Community site
 username and password.
-If you don't have one, request one from your sales and/or support contact.
+If you do not have one, request one from your sales and/or support contact.

 Select Support -> Create a Support case.